About the Antique Rugs of the Future Project

 Early Karabagh silk embroidery with a proto-Kasimushak design, 18th century, Azerbaijan.
 Private Collection

-18th century Azerbaijan embroidery, possibly Karabagh
+18th century Azerbaijan embroidery, possibly Karabagh, private collection

 Early Azerbaijan textile, 18th century or earlier, possibly Karabagh.
 Bruce and Olive Baganz